bachirelkhadir/bachirelkhadir.github.io/publications/_posts/2021-11-18-ai-descartes.md

 ---

-Scientists have long aimed to discover meaningful formulae which accurately describe experimental data.
-One common approach is to manually create mathematical models of natural phenomena using domain knowledge, then fit these models to data.
-In contrast, machine-learning algorithms automate the construction of accurate data-driven models while consuming large amounts of data.
-Ensuring that such models are consistent with existing knowledge is an open problem.
-We develop a method for combining logical reasoning with symbolic regression, enabling principled derivations of models of natural phenomena.
-We demonstrate these concepts for Kepler’s third law of planetary motion, Einstein’s relativistic time-dilation law, and Langmuir’s theory of adsorption, automatically connecting experimental data with background theory in each case.
-We show that laws can be discovered from few data points when using formal logical reasoning to distinguish the correct formula from a set of plausible formulas that have similar error on the data.
-The combination of reasoning with machine learning provides generalizable insights into key aspects of natural phenomena.
-We envision that this combination will enable derivable discovery of fundamental laws of science.
-We believe that this is a crucial first step for connecting the missing links in automating the scientific method.
+Scientists aim to discover meaningful formulae that accurately describe experimental data.
+Mathematical models of natural phenomena can be manually created from domain knowledge and fitted to data, or, in contrast, created automatically from large datasets with machine-learning algorithms.
+The problem of incorporating prior knowledge expressed as constraints on the functional form of a learned model has been studied before, while finding models that are consistent with prior knowledge expressed via general logical axioms is an open problem.
+We develop a method to enable principled derivations of models of natural phenomena from axiomatic knowledge and experimental data by combining logical reasoning with symbolic regression.
+We demonstrate these concepts for Kepler’s third law of planetary motion, Einstein’s relativistic time-dilation law, and Langmuir’s theory of adsorption.
+We show we can discover governing laws from few data points when logical reasoning is used to distinguish between candidate formulae having similar error on the data.